almostearthling/when-command/support/docs/install.md

 [`◀ Main`](main.md)

-[^1]: the reason is that, when Python is installed for the current user or via the _App Store_, the APPDATA directory is relocated within the interpreter to a non-canonical location; the problem is under investigation in order to support all installation methods for Python.
+[^1]: the reason is that, when Python is installed via the _Microsoft Store_, the _APPDATA_ directory is relocated within the interpreter in order to provide a sandbox for the interpreter: the way of handling file system redirections for packaged applications is [documented](https://learn.microsoft.com/en-us/windows/msix/desktop/desktop-to-uwp-behind-the-scenes#file-system) and there is no way to escape this because such redirections are enabled at low level and real well-known paths are masked.
+Other installations performed using either _winget_, or the _Python Install Manager_, which in turn is becoming the preferred installation method for Python on Windows, or the standalone Python installer, are not affected this problem.
+The possibility to support a _Microsoft Store_ based Python setup is under investigation, but will be discouraged in any case: besides all other problems, it will create configuration files that are both hard to find and hard to edit.